Development of the Old Testament canon: Reformation era

-Luther did remove the deuterocanonical books from the Old Testament of his translation of the Bible, placing them in the "Apocrypha, that are books which are not considered equal to the Holy Scriptures, but are useful and good to read".
-He also did many other canon-related things.
-Luther argued unsuccessfully for the relocation of Esther from the Canon to the Apocrypha, since without the deuterocanonical sections, it never mentions God.
-Then he said: "Does it urge Christ?
-Yes, because it tells the story of the survival of the people from whom Christ came."
-As a result, Catholics and Protestants continue to use different canons, which differ in respect to the Old Testament, though Protestant Bibles traditionally print the Apocrypha as a section in between the Old Testament and New Testament and while they are regarded as non-canonical, they are deemed to be useful for instruction.
-Lutheran and Anglican and Bibles usually contain these books, while Calvinist Bibles did not.
-Lutheran and Anglican lectionaries continue to include readings from the Apocrypha.

-Several reasons are proposed for the omission of these books from the canon.
-One is the support for Catholic doctrines such as Purgatory and Prayer for the dead found in 2 Maccabees.
-Luther himself said he was following Jerome's teaching about the Veritas Hebraica.
+Out of the three branches of the Protestant Reformation the Anglicans hold the Deuterocanon in the highest regard, the Lutherans in the middle, and the Reformed in the lowest.

 Council of Trent

 The Council of Trent on April 8, 1546, approved the enforcement of the present Catholic Bible canon including the deuterocanonical books as an article of faith and the decision was confirmed by an anathema by vote (24 yea, 15 nay, 16 abstain).

 The canonical books list is the same as produced following the Council of Florence (Session 11, 4 February 1442).

+At the Council, only 3 bishops voted for an explicit rejection of the books of 3 & 4 Esdras & the Prayer of Manasseh which were a part of the Old Testament of the Vulgate; the overwhelming majority of the bishops "withheld any explicit decision on these books".
+"The question of the books' canonical status was left theoretically open."

+In November 1592, Pope Clement VIII published his revised edition of the Vulgate, referred to as the Clementine Vulgate.
+He moved three books not found in the canon of the Council of Trent from the Old Testament of the Sixtine Vulgate into an appendix "lest they utterly perish" (ne prorsus interirent).
+It was issued with the Bull Cum Sacrorum (9 November 1592) which asserted that every subsequent edition must be assimilated to it, that no word of the text could be changed, and that not even variant readings could be printed in the margin.
+This new official version of the Vulgate, known as the Clementine Vulgate or Sixto-Clementine Vulgate, became and remained the official Bible of the Catholic Church until the Nova Vulgata replaced it in 1979.They were included in an appendix in the original 1609/1610 Douai-Rheims Bible until being omitted entirely in the Challoner revision.

 On 2 June 1927, Pope Pius XI decreed that the Comma Johanneum of the New Testament was open to dispute; on 3 September 1943, Pope Pius XII reiterated the teaching of the Church in Divino afflante Spiritu, reaffirming that Catholic translations of the Bible in vernacular languages, based on Aramaic, Greek, and Hebrew texts, had been allowed by the Church since the time of the Council of Trent.